ryanw-mobile/GMap2ICal/README.md

 This App is fully functional.

-* More unit tests are being written to increase coverage. <br/>_My only wish is that if Greg got a chance getting in here, he won't be leaving disappointed by not seeing the tests he expected._
+* More unit tests are being written to increase coverage.
 * Migrate Retrofit to Ktor
 * Integrate SQLite as preferences store, and Google Maps Place API caches
 * Dependency Injection.
 Probably Koin
-* Full RW MobiMedia UK commercial grade UI revamp - phase out hardcoded config profiles.
+* Full RW MobiMedia UK commercial grade UX - phase out hardcoded config profiles. _This is expensive and subject to budget._

-I am doing all these alone.
-I am not sure if I would give up halfway doing this.
-I am trying my best.

 ## Background